Syncaidius/MoltenEngine/README.md

 # Why Open-Source?
 I've previously attempted a game engine back in 2015 using SharpDX and while it inevitably ended in failure, I learned a great deal in terms of game engine architecture and the way a GPU works under the hood, as well as things like multi-threading, tasking and other high-performance system design.

 This is my second attempt at such an engine, so I would like to extend the learning experience further by it opening up to everyone.
-More importantly, it allows others to learn from my mistakes, code and other bits and pieces!
+More importantly, it allows others to learn from my code (and mistakes) and perhaps even use the engine as a base for their own games and engine variants.

 # Current State
 Right now the engine is extremely rough around the edges.
 Here's a list of the current features: